4 min read

 Challenged by Wall Street in 2017 and 2018, the U.S. oil producer mindset has shifted from growth for growth’s sake to prioritizing cash flow and returns.

-A thematic AlphaSense search of “capital discipline” across transcripts in the exploration/production industries is a good way to get a sense of changing capital objectives in shale:
+A thematic AlphaSense search of “capital discipline” across transcripts in the exploration/production industries is an excellent way to get a sense of changing capital objectives in shale:

 Industry focus on capital discipline has surged in the recent past.
 This signals the industry’s newfound sensitivity to living within cash flow.
 This is a factor that could make budgets less resistant to commodity price declines.

-This mindset change is factoring heavily into 2019 budget calculus.
-If oil prices fall, it may catalyze larger-than-normal spending program reductions than we’ve seen in the past, as operators strive to spend within cash flow.
+This mindset change is factoring heavily into the 2019 budget calculus.
+For example, if oil prices fall, it may catalyze greater-than-normal spending program reductions than we’ve seen, as operators strive to spend within cash flow.

 Despite the newfound capital discipline in shale, 2018 was a historic year for U.S. oil production growth.
-Oil producer capex budgets in 2019 will be key to determining if that growth is repeatable.
-It will also help define the addressable market for the many oilfield suppliers that work in this dynamic marketplace.
+Oil producer CAPEX budgets in 2019 will be vital in determining if that growth is repeatable.
+It will also help define the addressable market for the many oilfield suppliers in this dynamic marketplace.

-Want to learn more about how to improve your competitive intelligence initiatives?
-Download our guide Better Market Intelligence With Smart Search to get a closer look at how augmenting your efforts with Smart Search technology can result in more proactive market intelligence, allowing you to access relevant, high-quality data points with speed and efficiency.
+Want to learn more about how to improve your market intelligence?
+Download our guide Better Market Intelligence With Smart Search to learn how Augmented Intelligence can grow a proactive market intelligence strategy, allowing you to access relevant, high-quality data points quickly and efficiently.